National Football League Coaches With the Most Consecutive Winning Seasons

 Team: Dallas Cowboys

-Tom Landry’s 20 consecutive winning seasons with the Dallas Cowboys may likely never be broken and is the standard for coaching consistency.
+Tom Landry’s 20 consecutive winning seasons with the Dallas Cowboys may never be broken and is the standard for coaching consistency.
 As the coach of “America’s Team,” Landry built the Cowboys from an expansion team into a dynasty that dominated the NFL for two decades.

 Landry was known for his calm and methodical approach to coaching, setting the standard for excellence, ensuring that he is remembered as one of the NFL’s greatest coaches.
 Landry was inducted into the Pro Football Hall of Fame in 1990 and in 2019 was selected to the NFL 100th Anniversary All-Time Team as one of the 10 greatest head coaches in NFL History.